-Print off one of these free bar plans to help you build the home bar you've always dreamed of.
-There are free bar plans for indoor bars, outdoor bars, and even tiki bars, to help you get just the style you're looking for.
+Print off one of these free DIY bar plans to help you build the home bar you've always dreamed of.
+There are free bar plans for indoor bars and outdoor bars, and even coffee bars, to help you get just the style you're looking for.

-Building a home bar can be a simple project and pretty budget friendly.
+Building a home bar can be a simple woodworking project and pretty budget-friendly.
 The free bar plans all include building directions, diagrams, material lists, tool lists, photos, and some even include videos.

-Popular Mechanics has a free tiki bar plan that starts with a shed plan but uses weathered materials to create a complete island bar feel, leaving part of the building open for where you're going to put the bar.
+Popular Mechanics has a free tropical bar plan that starts with a shed plan but uses weathered materials to create a complete island bar feel, leaving part of the building open for where you're going to put the bar.
 Who wouldn't want a tropical bar in their own backyard?

-The free tiki bar plan includes a materials list, tools list, the tiki bar blueprints, and step-by-step building instructions complete with color photos.
+The free bar plan includes a materials list, tools list, blueprints, and step-by-step building instructions complete with color photos.

 A rolling bar cart is a great alternative to your standard home bar and this one can be used both inside and out.
 With a large shelf, a towel bar, and wheels you can finish it in any color you want.

-A Burst of Beautiful has designed this free outdoor bar plan for Build Something and is sharing all the details.
+A Burst of Beautiful designed this free outdoor bar plan for Build Something (now Kreg) and is sharing all the details.

-Use this free outdoor bar plan that incorporates a basic design with simple woodworking skills to get you an outdoor bar in just a few hours.
+Use this free outdoor bar plan from My Outdoor Plans that incorporates a basic design with simple woodworking skills to get you an outdoor bar in just a few hours.

-Step-by-step directions along with color diagrams will help you get this outdoor bar build in no time.Continue to 5 of 9 below.
+Step-by-step directions along with color diagrams will help you get this outdoor bar built in no time.Continue to 5 of 11 below.

-If you aren't much of a bar person but love the classic touch it add to a home, you may want to consider building this DIY coffee bar that would be a cute addition to any home.
+If you aren't much of a bar person but love the classic touch that adds to a home, you may want to consider building this DIY coffee bar from Sincerely, Marie Designs that would be a cute addition to any home.

 This free coffee bar plan includes a cut list, supply list, written directions, and lots of photos to help you along the way.